berlenzhang/power-outages-project/README.md

  * 'lin-reg__max_depth': 10
  * 'lin-reg__n_estimators': 101

-Our final significantly outperformed our baseline model.
+Our final model significantly outperformed our baseline model.
+The RMSE of our final model when tested on unseen data was 6490.055, over 500 RMSE lower than that of our baseline.

 ----
 ## Fairness Analysis